elephantscale/es-training-new/secure-coding/slides/Angular-oauth.md

     - JavaScript apps

+---

 ## Endpoints: On Authorization Server
   - Authorization endpoint
     - Used by the client to get authorization the owner of resource through user-agent redirection
   - Token endpoint
     - Client uses this token to exchange an authorization grant for an access tokent usualy with client authentication

+---

 ## Endpoints: On Client

+* On client

   - Redirection endpoint
     - Authorization server uses it to return responses containing authorization credentials to the client through resource owner user=agent

+---

 ## What About Authorization server?
-We don't have to implement Authorization server
+* We don't have to implement Authorization server
   - Identity server
     - For example: @leastprivilege and @brockallen Implement OAuth 2.0 and OpenID Connect

+---

 # Authorizing Access To API

+---

 ## Client Credentials Flow
 * Machine to machine communication